(Photo courtesy of Prosanta Chakrabarty)

 I don't think I know that story, but there's weird things about giraffes for sure.
 There are remnants even in humans.
 We have organs that don't serve much of a purpose, and things that aren't well-designed.
 Our heart is pretty crappy.
 It's not simple explaining any organism.
 You would think going blind would be easy, and it sorta is, but it shows you that it's not always the DNA that goes first.

 But what does its blindness have to do with having an anus on its head?

 Well, it's really bizarre.
 So some people say it's to poop out of the water.
 So they can lift their bodies out of the water and poop on land.
 But they all figure that it's also to get the eggs inside the gills.
-It's a cloaca, but functionally, it's mostly an anus.
+It's a cloaca, but functionally it's mostly an anus.
 But eggs are coming out of that hole too.
 Everything comes out of there.

 So having [its anus] right behind the head allows the eggs to get more simply into the gills, which is where these guys brood their young.
 Nobody's observed this, but we know its closest surface ancestors do this, so we're assuming it's for the same reason.
-One odd thing is, we're not sure how fertilization happens, but that might be facilitated by having the cloaca-head-neck-anus.
+One odd thing is, we're not sure how fertilisation happens, but that might be facilitated by having the cloaca-head-neck-anus.

-So they sort of at the same time push their heads and anuses together, and that might be how mating occurs?
+So they sort of, at the same time, push their heads and anuses together, and that might be how mating occurs?

 So you're saying that it effectively poops sperm into its mouth?

 Yeah, maybe.
 That's our best guess.
 Lots of fish actually have mouthbrooding, where the females are taking up sperm into their mouths where they also have the eggs.
 With these guys we're saying that's essentially pushed into the gills as well.
 They're freaky.